A02328018/BIOL3070-Popa/POPA_Warm-up-mosquitoes.md

 transmission.
 While several other avian species such as House Sparrows and American Robins were also commonly detected in blood meals, their individual representation in WNV activity was not tested in this analysis.
+Other limitations of this observational experiment include the tight locality for which mosquito transmission was assessed.
+Outside of the Salt Lake City region, we cannot impose any of our conclusions from the sample.
+We also only have a single sampling event.
+Further, repeated observational experiments would need to be done to truly assess whether these findings were truly random or not.
+Our greatest limitation is that this study proved a correlation between avian species and WNV transmission, but there is no causative link here.
 Further studies to include additional host species and ecological variables could help us better understand community-level variables of WNV transmission.
 Overall, our findings show that House Finch blood meal presence is a statistically significant predictor of WNV occurrence and severity across sites, leading to a potential means for risk assessment and surveillance efforts for the Salt Lake Mosquito Abatement District.

 # CONCLUSION